Rifat-H7/SpringBoot-based-book_management/README.md

 Technologies used:
 1. Spring Boot
 2. Spring Security
-3. JWT role based authentication
+3. JWT
 4. H2 (in memory database)

+Features:
+1. Role based authentication
-5. Partial Global exception handler with validation
+2. Partial Global exception handler with validation
-6. Add book into collection
+3. Add book into collection

 How to use:
 1. clone this repo and open pom.xml